Exploring the Engineering and Applied Sciences Major

 Secure a Faculty Advisor

-A letter of support from the student’s primary faculty advisor appraising the academic value and viability of the proposed IDE major, as well as the student’s ability to successfully complete it must be secured.
+A letter of support from the student’s primary faculty advisor appraising the academic value and viability of the proposed engineering and applied sciences major, as well as the student’s ability to successfully complete it must be secured.